thecdrz/DeadLink/README.md

 ## 🚀 **NEW FEATURES in HordeComms:**
 - 🎮 **Interactive Dashboard**: Modern GUI with clickable buttons for all functions
-- 📊 **Player Trends Analytics**: 24-hour tracking with enhanced visual charts and peak time analysis
+- 📊 **Player Trends Analytics**: 24-hour tracking with enhanced insights and peak time analysis
 - 🎯 **Dynamic Narrative Engine**: Intelligent storytelling with humor, time-aware scenarios, and contextual atmosphere ⭐ **NEW in v2.5.0!**
 - 🎭 **Enhanced Empty Server Stories**: Witty narratives with time-specific scenarios and player history ⭐ **NEW in v2.5.0!**
 - 🏃 **Multi-Scenario Support**: Specialized narratives for 0, 1, or multiple players with group dynamics ⭐ **NEW in v2.5.0!**